Long gone are the days where you need to call the cable guy and set an appointment to have your satellite dish or cable box installed.

 Offering four packages, starting at $44.99 per month, all packages come with local channels, DVR capabilities and the ability to sign up five family profiles.

-Like DirecTV Now, there are a lot of channel options, so I will break down the channels via the screenshots below:
+Like AT&T TV, there are a lot of channel options, so I will break down the channels via the screenshots below:

 And again, premium add-on channels are available for an additional fee, including:

 - Epix Hits/Showtime: $13.99/mo

 - FX+: $5.99/mo

 With four total plan options, plan on budgeting at least $44.99 for the lowest priced option, but even at this price, the channel offerings are quite competitive to most of the companies I do list here, so it may be one to consider if you’re looking for the most channel options.